Import Wikipedia Data to Google Sheets

-- Click Run and a moment later you’ll see information about a random article populate your Google Sheet.
+- Name your request and click Run.
+A moment later you’ll see information about a random article populate your Google Sheet.
 If you’d like more random articles, switch to Append mode, and hit Run several times.

 Experiment with endpoints as described in the documentation here, as well as the documentation on pageview analytics here to see other types of Wikipedia responses.
 If you just want to get started, you can try out the following requests, one at a time:

 - Get metadata and an abstract about a specific page: